dhoyle/splicedocs-jekyll/pages/SQLReference/Expressions/Case.md

 <div class="fcnWrapperWide" markdown="1">
     CASE
-      WHEN leftExpression = rightExpression THEN thenExpression
+      WHEN booleanExpression THEN thenExpression
-      [ WHEN leftExpression = rightExpression2 THEN thenExpression2 ]...
+      [ WHEN booleanExpression THEN thenExpression ]...
         ELSE elseExpression
     END
 {: .FcnSyntax xml:space="preserve"}